danhislop/Projects/README.md

-# NameCompare matches an application user list against a good list (census) and bad list (terminations)
+# NameCompare matches lists of names against each other.
-## NameCompare Can do an LDAP lookup when input is linux usernames instead of full names
+### When input is linux usernames instead of full names, it will perform an LDAP lookup to return fullnames.

 ---